-Highcliffe School Staff Device/Laptop Loan agreement.

-Device Make: <make></make> Model : <model></model> Serial Number : <serial></serial> Radio Lan Card MAC Address: <mac address=""></mac> Date: <date></date> The laptop/device detailed above is loaned to for the duration of their employmen at Highcliffe School subject to the following terms and the schools ICT policy.
-The laptop/device must b returned to the school on ceasing to be employed at the school or if required during a planned absence 1.
-The laptop/device is for the work related use of the named member of staff to which it is issued.
+Highcliffe School Staff Device Loan agreement.
+Device Make: Model: Serial Number: Asset Number: Device Name: Date: 15/05/2020 The laptop/device detailed above is loaned to for the duration of their employment at Highcliffe School subject to the following terms and the schools ICT policy.
+The laptop/device must be returned to the school on ceasing to be employed at the school or if required during a planned absence.
+1. The laptop/device is for the work related use of the named member of staff to which it is issued.
 2. Only software installed at the time of issue or software purchased by and licensed to Highcliffe School may be installed on the machine.
 3. The laptop/device remains the property of Highcliffe School throughout the loan period.
 However the member of staff to which it is issued, will be required to take responsibility for its care and safe keeping.
 4. The laptop/device is covered by Highcliffe School Insurance, when at home or school, providing it is not left unattended.
 If left unattended for a short period in a car it is placed in a locked boot out of sight.
-5. If left unattended the laptop/device e should be in a locked roc om or secure area.
-6. Due regard must be given to the sec curity of the computer if u sing other forms of transport.
-7. In order to ensure the schools compliance with the Data Protection Act and to avoid breaches of confidentiality: under no circumstances should students be allowed to use the staff laptops/device if not directly supervised by a member of staff.
+5. If left unattended the laptop/device should be in a locked room or secure area.
+6. Due regard must be given to the security of the computer if using other forms of transport.
+7. In order to ensure the schools compliance with the Data Protection Act and to avoid breaches of confidentiality: under no circumstances should students be allowed to use the staff laptops/devices if not directly supervised by a member of staff.
 Staff should also be cautious when using the computer away from school particularly with files which may contain personal student data.
-8. The laptop/device will be recalled for rom time to time for main tenance / upgrade and monitoring.
+8. The laptop/device will be recalled from time to time for maintenance / upgrade and monitoring.
 I have read and agree to the terms and conditions in this agreement.
 I undertake to take due care of the computer and return it when requested.